cubiq/ComfyUI_IPAdapter_plus/README.md

 It generally requires a few more steps than usual, if the result is underwhelming try to add 10+ steps.

-Generally speaking I find the SDXL models a bit disappointing.
-The 1.5 are pretty good, especially the Plus.
+The SDXL models are weird, I think they need more training but the `noise` option sometimes helps.

 ### IPAdapter + ControlNet